dmueller2001/jekyll-openshift-quickstart/README.md

 ## What it does?

-* Install awestruct/dependencies if needed
+* Install jekyll/dependencies if needed
-* Update awestruct/dependencies if possible
+* Update jekyll/dependencies if possible
 * Generate the site to static files

 ## Tools

-* Awestruct
+* Jekyll
 * Phusion Passenger & Apache for serving the files